 Tour pros typically attack par 5s with little fear, but the second shot at the ninth continues to thwart normal expectations of birdie.
 The green is tucked to the left behind a bending line of mature oaks, forcing second shots to either go over the trees, be slung around them or even laid up back in the fairway.
 There’s no room for error because getting up and down from the four bunkers and deep hollows of rough surrounding the tiny, sloping green is anything but automatic.

 The second shot at the par-5 11th

 Similar to the fourth green, the putting surface at the 13th has high and low sections.
-Pin positions on the back upper tier are the most difficult to hit and hold, even when shooting 8-irons.
-But the real action occurs when the hole is cut in the bowl on the far left, close to the fronting water hazard— if played correctly, a central spine will feed balls slowly toward the cup, giving tour pros a reasonable shot at a kick-in birdie … or maybe even better.
+Hole locations on the back upper tier are the most difficult to hit and hold, even when using 8-irons.
+But the real action occurs when the hole is cut in the bowl on the far left, close to the fronting water hazard.
+If played correctly, a central spine will feed balls slowly toward the cup, giving tour pros a reasonable shot at a kick-in birdie … or maybe even better.

 The drive on the par-4 14th

 The 14th has always been a round-wrecker that demands a long, accurate tee shot, just as the pressure of the tournament is mounting.
 Flares out to the right get tangled in steep, rough-covered mounds, while tugged drives can find a long strip bunker and poor approach angles blocked out by a stand of trees.
 Modern equipment has taken some of the bite out of this hole, but missing the fairway continues to accentuate odds for bogey.

 • • •